datlooms/DOT/DOT_signal_discovery_mantra.md

 - Treating an unexplained result as a failure rather than as an unmapped region of the cake.
 - Carrying a prior instance's pessimism forward as if it were a finding.
 A conclusion binds only if it is recorded in the non-negotiables or the progress doc AND backed by verified clean data.
+- **Discarding a family, variable or mechanism on a PROFIT test without first asking whether it is a DESCRIPTOR.** D2D fails the profit test and gates every entry in the system.
+- **Reading depth as a confidence score.** It is a size measurement.
+A signal earns its place by being PRESENT when something large happens, not by agreeing with other signals.

 ---